Deliciously Sustainable: Easy Thanksgiving Recipes for 2023

 Directions

 Veggie burgers are a perfect substitute for turkey during Thanksgiving.
 They are delicious, easy to make, and are a healthier alternative to meaty burgers.
-Combining the meaty mushrooms with fiber filled beans makes a protein powerhouse for your Thanksgiving menu.
+Combining the tender eggplant with fiber-filled beans makes a protein powerhouse for your Thanksgiving menu.

 Preparation time: 5 minutes